-The Pasadena Community Church membership voted overwhelmingly to move forward with plans to more efficiently and effectively use our sizeable property and acres of buildings under roof.
+In 2022, the Pasadena Community Church membership voted overwhelmingly to move forward with plans to more efficiently and effectively use our sizable property and acres of buildings under roof.
 Our vision for the future is shaped by our respect for the rich history of Pasadena Community Church’s dedication to serving God by serving our community.

-The plan is to offer for sale more than five acres of property which currently is the vacant soccer field and the PCC Preschool property.
 We are modernizing our entire campus to meet 21st century technology & sensitivities while keeping and respecting church traditions.
-Our plan the entire preschool campus will be ADA compliant and accessible to students, teachers, and staff with differing physical abilities.
+Thenew preschool campus will be ADA-compliant and accessible to students, teachers, and staff with differing physical abilities.
 Right now, we cannot accommodate students, teachers, or staff with certain challenges.
 This plan allows us to be welcoming to all.

-At the same time, some of our buildings are aging and need or will need extensive, expensive upgrades soon.
+At the same time, some of our buildings are aging and need or will need extensive, expensive upgrades.
 Before we pour money into buildings that we are not using efficiently, the church decided to realign our needs and plans with our resources.

 –Reduce operating expenses by building more efficient spaces and avoiding impending repairs